go-outside-labs/web3-toolkit-yul/README.md

 <br>

 * yul (previously also called julia) is an intermediate language that can be compiled to bytecode for different backends.
-* it's a good target for high-level optimisation stages.
+* it's a good target for high-level optimisation stages, as it provides flexibility, speed, and interoperates easily with high-level solidity.

 <br>